Last updated: 2024-07-04

 Adding a custom REST API to your Spring Boot project

 In a real application basic CRUD operations are often not enough.
-This is where the custom endpoints of the Professional plan come into play.
+This is where the custom REST and frontend controllers of the Professional plan come into play.

 JSON structure of our new example request we're going to create